 Where: It depends on the manufacturer.
 Amazon offers a big selection.

-Learning to play a classical instrument like the piano or guitar takes ages.
+Learning to play an instrument like the piano or guitar is great, but they are notoriously hard to master.
 Most kids want instant gratification and are open to exploring the unusual.
 Printing or buying a 3D printed toy instrument, however, is easy — and sometimes much more fun.

 Every kid loves Lego, and every parent knows that they cost an arm and two legs.
 One cool option is to let kids have their own, personalized Lego 3d printed toy person.
 Instead of playing with five yellow individuals in the same outfit, they can bring themselves into their magical Lego world: “funky3Dfaces” offers 3D printed heads which you can mount on regular Lego figurines.
 One of the cooled 3D printed toys to have.